Bairnsdale: Climate

+Winter days are slightly warmer than Melbourne's due to a minor foehn effect.
+The town features 59.6 clear days annually, also higher than Melbourne's 48.6 days.

 Landmarks

 Some of the earlier buildings in the town are perhaps a memorial to William J. Yates, who was a prominent architect, builder and monumental mason.
 He built the school, the old Shire Hall (1860), the Wesleyan Church and parsonage (1876), St. John's Church, the old Bairnsdale Hospital (corner of McKean and Ross Streets) and the Mechanic's Hall.

 Roman Catholic Church

 One of the most notable landmarks of Bairnsdale is the St Mary's Roman Catholic Church in Main Street known for its distinctively tall tower.
 Construction of St Mary's Church was commenced in 1913, replacing an earlier brick church which had been built thirty years earlier in 1883.

-Murals cover the walls and ceiling of St Mary's in Bairnsdale depicting saints, the trinity and scenes of hell, purgatory, heaven and the crucifixion.
+Murals rivaling those of many European churches cover the walls and ceiling of St Mary's in Bairnsdale depicting saints, the trinity and scenes of hell, purgatory, heaven and the crucifixion.

 Every year the church receives up to 80,000 visitors from all over Australia and the world.
 The murals were painted by out of work Italian artist Francesco Floreani during the Great Depression and remains a fascination to this day.

 St Mary's Roman Catholic Church was well established when a new church building was opened on 29 April 1883.
 The Reverend Fr Patrick O'Donohue was priest from 1883 to 1888.
 Early in the 1880s a school was opened and developed quickly so that extensions to the building were added in 1888.
 There were about 120 pupils in 1890.
 Fr Cremin oversaw the congregation from 1909 and in this period plans were drawn up to erect a magnificent brick church at an estimated £10,000.
 The architects were A. A. Fritsch and Harry French.
 Work started in August 1913 with the a stone being laid by Bishop Phelan of Sale on 19 October.
 The new church with its tower, described by a witness as, "a free treatment of Romanesque style, built of brick with a slate roof".

 Bairnsdale experienced growth in church numbers in the 1880s, many of them frequently recording packed congregations, particularly on special occasions.
 St Johns Church of England often had congregations of over 200 at the morning and evening services.
 The congregations of that church were headed by the Reverend E. W. S. Hartmann who later died crossing the flooded Mitchell River.
 He was succeeded by W. G. Hindley, under whom a new brick church was built (still on the corner of Francis and Service Streets) and opened by Bishop Moorhouse on 24 June 1884.